kgogov/sapui5-walkthrough/notes.md

 * Private functions and variables should always start with an underscore.
 * Always use icon fonts rather than images wherever possible, as they are scalable without quality loss (vector graphics) and do not need to be loaded separately.
 * Use data types instead of custom formatters whenever possible.
+* Only use expression binding for trivial calculations.

 ## Framework specifics